 The dictionary says that to heal is to “make healthy, whole, or sound; restore to health; free from ailment.”
 But the same online dictionary defines curing as “… a means of healing or restoring to health; remedy.”
 Others, as in the quote above, consider the two distinct, with curing involving acting to end the disease or distress, and healing being a process leading to wholeness.

-Healing, for some, is equated with wholeness.
-Others say that it means transcending suffering and finding meaning.
+Others say that healing means transcending suffering and finding meaning.
 In Buddhist thought, self-compassion and acceptance play important roles in healing.
 Writing teacher and author Sandra Marinella describes a 5-step writing and healing process: experiencing pain and grief, breaking the silence, accepting and piecing together a shattered story, finding meaning and making sense of a story, and rewriting our story and moving forward.
 The course I facilitate, Transform Your Health: Write to Heal uses six progressive forms of writing to promote healing.

 The Untapped Potential of Placebos to Heal